$M_{W_R}$ dependence of leptogenesis in Minimal Left-Right Symmetric Model with different strengths of Type-II seesaw mass: Resonant leptogenesis and neutrinoless double beta decay in TeV scale LRSM.

-Neutrino oscillations paved the gateway for physics beyond the Standard Model.
-In the present work, we have realized LRSM with the help of modular $A_4$ symmetry.
-Using modular symmetry provides the advantage of using no extra particles called 'flavons'.
+The experimental verification of neutrino oscillations paved the gateway for physics beyond the Standard Model.
+In the present work, LRSM has been realized with the help of modular $A_4$ symmetry, the advantage being, no extra particles called 'flavons'.
 The Yukawa couplings are represented as modular forms expressed as expansions of $q$.
 The values of the Yukawa couplings $(Y_1,Y_2,Y_3)$ are calculated using the relation $M_\nu^{II(diag)} = XM_\nu^{(diag)}$.
 The mass matrix for the type-II seesaw dominance has been determined using the multiplication rules for $A_4$ group stated in the Appendix.
 The Majorana mass matrix is found to be symmetric and under the considered basis, the charged lepton mass matrix is also diagonal.
 To summarize our work, some results are stated as under, \begin{itemize} \item In the present work we have considered the arbitrary constant that can be multiplied with the Yukawa term to be one.
 This is to reduce the number of free parameters in the model and to determine the data more accurately. \item The model has been realized using $A_4$ modular symmetry, the advantage being no use of extra particles or flavons.
 We can also use other symmetry groups depending upon the level of modular form used and as such, the number of modular forms will also change, as per the table \ref{table:3} in the manuscript.
 As we have used $A_4$ modular symmetry, there are three modular forms $(Y_1,Y_2,Y_3)$ and hence it became easier for us to construct the $3 \times 3$ mass matrices in terms of the aforementioned modular forms which are consistent with the neutrino data. \item The Yukawa couplings determined for the cases when $X = 0.3, 0.5, 0.7$ has been found to satisfy the condition that its modulus is greater than unity. \item Effective masses corresponding to heavy right-handed neutrino contribution, and momentum dependent contributions of $0\nu\beta\beta$ are determined and their variations with the baryon asymmetry parameter $\eta_{B}$ has been studied.
-The results are found to satisfy the experimental constraints, for both normal and inverted hierarchies. \end{itemize} The effective masses for the $0\nu\beta\beta$ contributions are calculated and it has been found that the values for the effective mass corresponding to each contribution is well within the experimental bounds, which in fact makes us clearly state that the building of the model with modular symmetry is advantageous to that of flavor symmetries.In this model, we have not used any extra particles and the analysis has been done taking into consideration the calculated and computed values for the model parameters and the results are found to be satisfactory, so it can be stated that the Left-Right Symmetric Model can be constructed with modular symmetry while satisfying the experimental bounds on the desired parameters.
+The results are found to satisfy the experimental constraints, for both normal and inverted hierarchies. \end{itemize} The effective masses for the $0\nu\beta\beta$ contributions are calculated and it has been found that the values for the effective mass corresponding to each contribution is well within the experimental bounds, which in fact makes us clearly state that the building of the model with modular symmetry is advantageous to that of flavor symmetries.
+In this model, no extra particles have been used and the calculations are carried out taking into picture the usual particle content of the model and hence conclusively it brings to our attention that different phenomenology in the Beyond Standard Model framework can be studied using modular symmetry that helps in keeping the model minimal.

 Let us consider the Higgs potential of our model that has quadratic and quartic coupling terms given by \cite{Luo:2008rs},

 where, i,j,k,l runs from 1 to 2 with $\phi_1 = \phi$ and $\phi_2 = \tilde{\phi}$.
 As mentioned above after SSB, the scalar sector obtains VEV.
 So after the substitution of the respective VEVs and determining the traces, so after simplification the potential can be written as,